-104 thousand shares had been purchased for 12 million EGP in ASCPC CO, which represents 5.20% of its capital and the ownership of these shares has been transferred on 26/11/2018 session.
+104 thousand shares had been purchased for 12 million EGP in ASCPC CO. which represents 5.20% of its capital and the ownership of these shares has been transferred on 26/11/2018 session, The fair value of these investments amounted to EGP 69,608,696, and the valuation differences were recognized under other comprehensive income in the amount of EGP 57,608,696.